-5.9 Any sanitary appliance used for personal washing should discharge through a grating, a trap and a branch discharge pipe to an adequate system of drainage.

-5.10 A sanitary appliance used for personal washing fitted with a macerator and pump may be connected to a small bore drainage system discharging to a discharge stack if:

-- a. there is also access to washing facilities discharging directly to a gravity system; and - b. the macerator and pump meets the requirements of BS EN 12050-2:2001 Wastewater lifting plants for buildings and sites.
+- Any sanitary appliance used for personal washing should discharge through a grating, a trap and a branch discharge pipe to an adequate system of drainage. - A sanitary appliance used for personal washing fitted with a macerator and pump may be connected to a small bore drainage system discharging to a discharge stack if: - there is also access to washing facilities discharging directly to a gravity system; and - b. the macerator and pump meets the requirements of BS EN 12050-2:2001 Wastewater lifting plants for buildings and sites.
 Principles of construction and testing.
 Lifting plants for faecal-free wastewater.

-This Approved Document deals with the following requirement from Part G of Schedule 1 to the Building Regulations 2000 (as amended).
+This Approved Document deals with the following requirement from Part G of Schedule 1 to the Building Regulations 2010.

-Requirement Limits on application
+Requirement

-Food preparation areas G6 A suitable sink must be provided in any area where food is prepared.
+Food preparation areas

+${\bf G6}$ A suitable sink must be provided in any area where food is prepared.
-ON